BPS school board debates paying parents to take students to school amid 'transportation crisis'

 Like many districts across the country, the Buffalo Public School District is facing a bus driver shortage.
 Cottman said students are waiting extended periods of time outside in the cold for late buses.

-"A woman called me the other day at 10:15, Mrs. Cottman this bus was supposed to be here at 8 o'clock its 10:15 and the bus is just getting here," said Cottman.
+"A woman called me the other day at 10:15, Mrs. Cottman this bus was supposed to be here at 8 o'clock its 10:15 and the bus is just getting here," Cottman said.

 The proposed resolution would reimburse parents who drive their kids to school with a gas card based on the mileage they drove to get them there.